KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/transform.rst

 .. rubric:: Description

 This effect/filter allows transformation and compositing of the clip at the same time.
+It can be :ref:`direct controlled on the monitor <ui-monitors_effect_direct_control>`.

 .. rubric:: Parameters